 Go back to Quickbooks Desktop.
 Close the window 'File partially imported'.
 Click 'Lists' - 'Charts of Accounts' - 'Wells Fargo.
 We have fourteen transactions imported well.

-Select Account Name - 'Expenses', click 'Save&Close' button.
+Select the Account Name - 'Expenses', click the 'Save&Close' button.

 In this case, you have several options.
 First option: you can go back to the original file and correct it as well.
 Then go to 'Back Up' and restore it.
 Click 'File' - 'Back Up Company' - 'Restore Previous Local Backup' and select file.